kyle-wedgwood/Insulitis/README.md

 ## Description

-These Matlab files are simulate the agent-based model as described in ``Spatio-temporal modelling of human type 1 diabetes," Kyle C. A.
+These Matlab files are simulate the agent-based model as described in "Spatio-temporal modelling of human type 1 diabetes," Kyle C. A.
-Wedgwood, Sarah J. Richardson, Noel G. Morgan and Krasimira Tsaneva-Atanasova, <i> Frontiers in Physiology </i>, 2017.
+Wedgwood, Sarah J. Richardson, Noel G. Morgan and Krasimira Tsaneva-Atanasova, <i> Frontiers in Physiology</i>, 2017.

 ## Platform
 The code has been developed for Matlab R2014b and tested on Matlab